JasonStoltz/branch-js/README.md

   prop2: ['val2']
 }

-var branchedObj = branch(obj); //Create a 'branched' copy of the original object console.log(branchedObj.$hasChanges()) //false - no changes have been made to this object
+var branchedObj = branchjs(obj); //Create a 'branched' copy of the original object console.log(branchedObj.$hasChanges()) //false - no changes have been made to this object

 branchedObj.prop1 = 'newval1';